adrianhall/adrianhall.github.io/_posts/2018-09-23-auth-with-aws-amplify-2.md

 ![]({{ site.baseurl }}/assets/images/2018-09-23-image3.png)

-You can check out the final layouts in [my GitLab project](https://gitlab.com/adrianhall/aws-mobile-android-kotlin-photos/tree/custom-auth).
 Let's take a look at the pieces for the actual Authenticator.
 The important piece is the event handler for the submit button (which is called when you click on _Sign In_):

 {% highlight kotlin %}
 @SuppressLint("InflateParams")